Orasund/Orasund.github.io/markdown/2022-10-20-Reading:-The-Clean-Coder.md

 * **Liskov Substitution Principle** - FP does not have Inheritance, so this is always true
 * **Interface Segregation Principle** - Still holds true for FP: Keep interfaces small so that users don’t end up depending on things they don’t need.
 * **Dependency Inversion Principle** - It turns out that for FP this principle is natural by design.
 Function composition and Higher-order functions come in handy here, allowing to swap the implementation of concrete details when needed.

+# Chapter 4 - Coding

+> Much has been written about the hyper-productive state known as “flow.”
+Some programmers call it “the Zone.”

+> Avoid the Zone.
+This state of consciousness is not really hyper-productive and is certainly not infallible.
+It’s really just a mild meditative state in which certain rational faculties are diminished in favor of a sense of speed.

+> Nowadays when I feel myself slipping into the Zone, I walk away for a few minutes.
+I clear my head by answering a few emails or looking at some tweets.

+-> I'm really not seeing his point there.
+I do not have the feeling that the quality sufferes when im in the flow.
+In the contrary, the friction between my thoughts and the implementation of those thought is less than none.
+That does not mean that my thoughts are perfect, and yes errors still happen.
+But the flow is more to get an idea down onto paper.
+Sometimes im also in the flow, while doing test-coverage.
+It quite a different type of flow, more like a trance, but still i never have experienced the quality of my code to drop during that time.